 The Filling Station is a monthly ecumenical meeting where we can ‘fill up’ on God’s word and return to our churches better equipped to serve.

-Next meeting: Thursday 14th November, 7.30 for 8.00pm, The Hub, Chapel Street, Appleby.
-Our speaker will be our Rector, Revd Stewart Fyfe.
+Next meeting: Thursday 9th January, 7.30 for 8.00pm, The Hub, Chapel Street, Appleby.

 Morland Church ‘St Lawrence’ Emergency Fund